kyverno/website/content/en/docs/Writing policies/validate.md

 ## Patterns

-A validation rule that checks resource data is defined as an overlay pattern that provides the desired configuration.
+A validation rule which checks resource data is defined as an overlay pattern that provides the desired configuration.
 Resource configurations must match fields and expressions defined in the pattern to pass the validation rule.
 The following rules are followed when processing the overlay pattern:

 1. Validation will fail if a field is defined in the pattern and if the field does not exist in the configuration.
 1. Undefined fields are treated as wildcards.